archphile/website/content/about/_index.md

 - various webradios included by default (heavily based on  [moodeaudio](http://moodeaudio.org/) webradios)

-Below you will find some screenshots showing the latest MPD client used on Archphile, myMPD:
+Below you will find screenshots of the latest MPD client used on Archphile, named [myMPD](https://jcorporation.github.io/myMPD/):

 ![mympd](/img/mympd.gif  "Mympd screenshots")